-results in a negative expected profit, and given the contracts offered by other firms $\{C{-j}\}{j \in \mathcal{M}}$, there does not exist any other contract that firm j, for any j, can offer which makes positive profits given consumers' optimal responses to firms' announced contracts.
+Definition 2.
+An equilibrium is a set $\{C_j\}{j\in\mathcal{M}}$ of contracts offered by firms such that no contract results in a negative expected profit, and given the contracts offered by other firms $\{C{-j}\}{j\in\mathcal{M}}$, there does not exist any other contract that firm j, for any j, can offer which makes positive profits given consumers' optimal responses to firms' announced contracts.

-We now consider a more general case than the one we have focused on in this section: We consider cases in which firms can offer more than one policy, and can restrict the amount of insurance they offer, i.e., they do not (necessarily) just offer insurance at a given price up to a certain amount.
-We say that a set of contracts $\{C_j\}{j \in \mathcal{M}}$ sustains an allocation E if when each type chooses the subset of policies that maximizes its utility, supplementing such policies possibly by secret insurance at price q_H , the allocation E is generated, and there is no other contract C' that any firm can offer that would make strictly positive profits.
+We now consider a more general case than the one we have focused on earlier in this section: We consider cases in which firms can offer more than one policy, and can restrict the amount of insurance they offer, i.e., they do not (necessarily) just offer insurance at a given price (up to a certain amount).
+We say that a set of contracts $\{C_j\}{j\in\mathcal{M}}$ sustains an allocation E if when each type chooses the subset of policies that maximizes its utility, supplementing such policies possibly by secret insurance at price q_H , the allocation E is generated, and there is no other contract C' that any firm can offer that would make strictly positive profits.
 We ask, are there sets of policies with their associated allocations that cannot be part of any equilibrium, whatever the disclosure policies?
-The answer is that we can rule out any set of policies giving rise to any allocations other than the CPE allocation that maximizes the welfare of the low-risk individual, the allocation we have denoted by E^{}.
+The answer is that we can rule out any set of policies giving rise to any allocations other than the CPE allocation that maximizes the welfare of the low-risk individual, the allocation we have denoted by E^ .

 If each established firm offered only one policy, and they all offered the same one, then each firm would have to break even on that policy.
 If all firms offered the same policy, it would have to be along the pooling line - with the high-risk individuals supplementing the policy to bring themselves to full insurance (and possibly the low-risk individuals doing so as well).
-But the only possible such equilibrium allocation is E^ ,38 for if the putative equilibrium set of contracts generated for the low-risk individuals a utility just epsilon worse than $V_L(E_P^)$, a deviant firm could offer E_P^ , and would clearly attract all the low-risk individuals and would make a profit: it would either attract just the low-risk individuals, in which case it would make a large profit, or both types, and then make just a small profit.
-Note that this would be true for any disclosure rule, so long as there is some firm offering secret insurance at q_H , which we have argued will always be the case because the effect of a disclosure rule is to provide the deviant firm with more information to assess applications.
-This either enables the deviant firm to discriminate - so the firm only accepts low-risk individuals, or it doesn't, in which case the firm may get both types.
-But in either case, the deviant contract is profitable.
+But the only possible such equilibrium allocation is E^ , 38 for if the putative equilibrium set of contracts generated for the low-risk individuals a utility just epsilon worse than $V_L(E_p^)$, a deviant firm could offer E_p^ , and would clearly attract all the low-risk individuals and would make a profit: it would either attract just the low-risk individuals, in which case it would make a large profit, or both types, and then make just a small profit.
+Note that this would be true for any disclosure rule, so long as there is some firm offering secret insurance at q_H , which we can show to be the case by an analysis analogous to that of section 3.

 If each firm offered only one policy, but different firms offered different policies, the only policy (or sets of policies) that get purchased in equilibrium are those that maximize the utility of the low-risk individual.
-It should be obvious that the resulting allocation for low-risk individuals cannot yield a utility greater than that of E^ , for if it did, it would also be purchased by high-risk individuals,39 supplemented by secret insurance; but then both high and low-risk individuals are better off than in the CPE - which is impossible.
-If the low-risk individual's utility is lower that at E^ , a firm could offer a policy just slightly worse than E_P^ , make a profit, and attract all the low-risk individuals, and possibly all individuals.
-By the same reasoning as above, the deviant firm would make a profit regardless of the disclosure rules.
+It should be obvious that the resulting allocation for low-risk individuals cannot yield a utility greater than that of E^ , for if it did, it would also be purchased by high-risk individuals,39 supplemented by secret insurance; but then both high and low-risk individuals are